SJITP's primary mission:

 SJ Information Technology professional takes the approach that if we build a relationship today with a small business we might not make as much money as with the bigger firm but over time your business will grow and the IT infrastructure with it.

 So when we do consulting for smaller businesses we look at the bigger picture.
 Installing a server today will it last 5 years based on the current growth of the company.
 What other costs might suddenly creep up in the next 3 years.
 Do we install the cheapest router with almost no functionality that will need to be replaced in a year as your needs change or do we go for the more expensive option and it lasts for 5 years.

 So for small businesses it is about building trust giving the best advice possible even if it means installing something cheaper.
 So by following this philosophy we achieve a good working relationship allowing your business to grow faster and have more resources available to build.

 Like our Small Business become large enterprises approach.
 The philosophy that "IT is a an Asset and not an Expense" also have major impact in how we approach IT infrastructure and recommendations.

-Unlike many companies we do not consider IT infrastructure as an expense.
-We know that companies that spend a higher percentage of their income on IT have higher profit margins.
-This means effectively implementing your IT have a direct impact on your bottom line.
+Unlike many companies, we do not consider IT infrastructure as an expense.
+We know that companies that spend a higher percentage of their income on IT have higher profit margins, Choosing the right IT company and IT infrastructure, therefore, have a direct impact on your bottom line.

 There is another approach that we like to use we believe Total Costs of Ownership is just part of the equation.
 The more important question is what is the Return on Investment.
-Given the cost of the product how much is it going to save us in other areas.
+Given the price of the product, how much is it going to save us in other areas.
 How much more profit is it going to allow us to make.

 With ROI we are not following the curve but leading it.